TextControl/txtextcontrol-reportingcloud-java/README.md

 The API documentation for the ReportingCloud Java wrapper can be found [here](https://textcontrol.github.io/txtextcontrol-reportingcloud-java/).

+## Build

+Building from source requires [Gradle](https://gradle.org/) version 2.9 or greater and a Java JDK 8.
+To build, change to the project's root directory (the location of `build.gradle`) and run

+    $ gradle build

+To build the API documentation, run

+    $ gradle javadoc

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/TextControl/txtextcontrol-reportingcloud-java.